Updated October 2019

 Eyes peeled.
 Would we get to see an elephant?

-For the best experience of Polonnaruwa, start at the museum.
-Here you can get an overview of the ancient city places to visit.
+Start at the museum to have the best experience of Polonnaruwa.
+Here, you can get an overview of the ancient city’s attractions.

 Your USD25 entrance fee includes both the museum and the ancient sites.

 Remember to remove your shoes at the ancient temple ruins.
-And ladies you need to wear clothing items covering your shoulders.
-Make sure your shorts are long too.
+Ladies, you need to wear clothing that covers your shoulders.
+Make sure your shorts are long, too.

 Polonnaruwa ancient city is a UNESCO site dating back to the 10th century.